 Varying treatment times

-For routine cases, from the time of implant placement to the time of placing the first teeth, treatment times can vary between 8 weeks and 4 months.
+For routine cases, from the time of implant placement to the time of placing the first teeth, treatment times can vary between eight weeks and four months.

 Summary of stages for routine dental implants